 Skip to main content

-Azure Login
+Configuring Azure Login for GitHub Actions

-1. An Azure Managed Identity resource
+1. A User-Assigned Azure Managed Identity resource

 2. A federation between the Azure Managed Identity and the GitHub repository